• Skip to main content

 • Blend the tomatoes, bell pepper, and habanero pepper.

-• Fry the chopped onions in olive oil.
+• Sauté the onions in olive oil.

 • After about a minute, add the blended tomatoes and pepper.